LukasHH/Categories-Blog-Layout/README.md

 # Categories-Blog-Layout
 This is an override for Joomla 4.x
+This override allows you to display subcategories of a main category for content in a blog layout.

 ## Installation
 1. Copy the 3 files or download them here